- Understanding the Impact of Digital Twins in Healthcare

 FAQs

-Q. What is a digital twin in healthcare?
+Q. What are digital twins in healthcare?

 A. A digital twin technology in healthcare creates digital representations of real things or processes, such as patients, organs, and whole hospital environments.
 The process is done with the help of other modern technologies like IoT and AI.

-Q. How is a digital twin used in healthcare?
+Q. How does a digital twin work?

 Q. What are virtual twins in healthcare?